jillesca/open_telemetry_network_impact/README.md

 ### Start the topology

 This lab doesn't use the default topology from the sandbox.
-Go to CML <https://10.10.20.161> (developer/C1sco12345)
+We need to remove such lab to avoid IP conflicts.

-Either manually stop and wipe the existing lab and then import the [cml topology.](cml/ansible/cml_lab/topology.yaml)
+Either manually stop and wipe the existing lab and then import the [cml topology.](cml/ansible/cml_lab/topology.yaml) Go to CML <https://10.10.20.161> (developer/C1sco12345)

 Or run the cml container. _If first time, it will take around 5min to be ready.
 Manual option could be faster._